CARTAvis/manual_source/source/installation_and_configuration.rst

       ./CARTA-v1.1-ubuntu.AppImage

-   b) (**Highly recommanded**) Create an alias in your shell script file.
+   b) (**Highly recommended**) Create an alias in your shell script file.
 For example, if you are using bash and the AppImage happens to be in your Downloads folder, open ~/.bashrc file in a text editor and add a line

    .. code-block:: bash